fuse-box/fuse-box/docs/watcher.md

 # Watcher

-Watcher watches for projecnt file changes, and will run updates when they occur.
+Watcher watches for project file changes, and will run updates when they occur.
 It is based on [the chokidar project](https://github.com/paulmillr/chokidar).

 ```ts